Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ## Getting Started

-So that the repository is successfully cloned and the project runs smoothly, a few steps need to be followed.
+So that the repository is successfully cloned and the project runs smoothly, a few steps need to be followed. <br/>
+**N.B.** All used keys and tokens are invalid and have to be re-generated.

 ### Requisites